Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Introduction

-In this work, we introduce CGPart, a part segmentation dataset based on 3D computer graphics models (Figure~\ref{fig:overview}).
-CGPart is composed of $21$ 3D CAD models from $5$ vehicle categories.
+In this work, we propose to solve part segmentation on general objects by learning from synthetic data (Figure~\ref{fig:uda}) and address the problem in two steps.
+In the first step, we introduce UDA-Part, a comprehensive part segmentation dataset that can serve as an adequate benchmark for UDA.
+UDA-Part is composed of $21$ 3D CAD models from $5$ vehicle categories.
 For each category, we define a fine-grained set of parts which are consistently annotated across all CAD models of the corresponding category.
-These detailedly labeled parts could provide useful information for various tasks.
-For example, the segmentation of parts such as \emph{trunk} and \emph{door} defined in \emph{car} can be very useful for action recognition.
-Quantitatively, the average number of parts per category is $24$, which is larger than any existing part segmentation dataset on vehicle objects.
-Based on the CAD models and their part annotations, we render a large-scale synthetic image dataset with automatically generated part segmentation ground-truth.
-These synthetic data could be used to train deep neural networks or test existing models for diagnostic purposes.
-Moreover, to facilitate studies targeting real-world data applications, CGPart provides carefully labeled part segmentations on $200$ real images for evaluation purposes.
-In summary, CGPart is a large-scale part segmentation dataset that provides detailed annotations on 3D CAD models, synthetic images, and real test images.
+Based on these CAD models and their part annotations, we are able to render a large-scale synthetic image dataset with automatically generated part segmentation ground-truth.
+These synthetic data are sufficient to train deep neural networks and may also be used for model evaluation or diagnosis.
+To evaluate how the models trained from synthetic data perform on the real images, we also label parts on $200$ real images collected from PASCAL3D+~\cite{xiang2014beyond} and include them as the target test set in UDA-Part.

-To illustrate the value of CGPart, we use it as a new benchmark for unsupervised domain adaptation (UDA) for part segmentation.
-CGPart synthetic samples provide a large training set in the synthetic data domain, while its real images serve as a sufficient test set in the real data domain.
-In our experiments, we evaluate several baseline methods by adapting popular UDA approaches from related tasks to part segmentation.
-They outperform a na\"ive approach, and we analyze their pros and cons in detail.